 This talk is also available on Rumble.

 "To Kill a People" was a talk I gave at the University of California Santa Barbara (UCSB) at an event organized by the Green Party vice presidential nominee, Butch Ware, titled "End of Empire."
+University administrators banned all publicity about the talk on university social media accounts.
+The hall was largely empty.

 Transcript